DanielSzatyn/DanielSzatyn/README.md

 </p>

 <p align="center">
-  1st year engineering student in Computer Science at EFREI Paris 🎓.
+  1st year engineering student in Computer Science at EFREI Paris 🎓.<br>
   Currently in an apprenticeship since 2022 at Capgemini ♠️.
 </p>